LeidenUniversityLibrary/islandora_prepare_ingest/HOWTO.md

 ## Add key with template based value

 This step adds a new key-value to all existing items in the list.
 The target key is given.
 The values for this key are based on the values of one or more existing keys.
 A template is used to make the new value.
-The template can include one or more existing keys placed between curly braces.
+The template can include one or more existing keys placed between curly braces, like ```{an_existing_key}```.
+It is possible to have an alternative key when the existing key is empty or non-existent yet, like ```{an_existing_key|alternative_key}```.
+It is also possible to provide a constant alternative like so ```{an_existing_key|"""constant alternative"""}```.
+If you want a prefix and/or suffix, you can apply it like this: ```{"""prefix"""<an_existing_key>"""postfix"""}```.
+Also, constant alternatives, prefixes and postfixes can contain keys in curly braces.

 ## Add key(s) using template